HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

     int health;
 };
 ```
-...is the **struct declaration** (and also a **struct definition**, this is another case where a thing is a declaration and a definition at the same time; the difference will be explained later).
+...is a **struct declaration** (and also a **struct definition**, this is another case where a thing is a declaration and a definition at the same time; the difference will be explained later).

-Notice how it doesn't immediately create those two variables.
+Notice how this doesn't immediately create those two variables.
 You can't directly refer to `name` and `health`.

 Instead, this makes `Monster` available as a type.
 You can then create variables of this type (`Monster boss;` and `Monster henchman;` above).